 Today, with Liverpool One at its heart, the city centre has been completely transformed with the Albert Dock now being imaginatively connected, providing easy access from the waterfront into the city.Liverpool is now a major destination city, with world class shopping, conferencing and entertainment facilities.

-The opening of Liverpool2, a new £300million deep-water container terminal enhances the city’s position as one of the largest, busiest and most diverse ports in the UK, will be complete This will double the port’s container capacity and make Liverpool one of the country’s best-equipped and connected terminals, capable of loading and unloading the world’s largest container ships.
+The opening of Liverpool2, a new £300million deep-water container terminal enhances the city’s position as one of the largest, busiest and most diverse ports in the UK has doubled the port’s container capacity and makes Liverpool one of the country’s best-equipped and connected terminals, capable of loading and unloading the world’s largest container ships.